Parity-time symmetry in a flat band system: Introduction

 \section{Introduction}

-Systems that exhibit flat bands have attracted considerable interest in the past few year, including optical \cite{Manninen1,Manninen2} and photonic lattices \cite{Rechtsman,Vicencio,Mukherjee}, graphene \cite{Kane,Guinea}, superconductors \cite{Simon,Kohler1,Kohler2,Imada}, fractional quantum Hall systems \cite{Tang,Neupert,Sarma} and exciton-polariton condensates \cite{Jacqmin,Florent}.
+Systems that exhibit flat bands have attracted considerable interest in the past few years, including optical \cite{Manninen1,Manninen2} and photonic lattices \cite{Rechtsman,Vicencio,Mukherjee,Biondi}, graphene \cite{Kane,Guinea}, superconductors \cite{Simon,Kohler1,Kohler2,Imada}, fractional quantum Hall systems \cite{Tang,Neupert,Sarma} and exciton-polariton condensates \cite{Jacqmin,Florent}.
 One interesting consequence of a flat band is the different scaling properties of its localization length when compared with a dispersive band \cite{Flach,Leykam,PRB15}, due to a multitude of degenerate states in the flat band.
-This degeneracy has another important implication on Parity-Time ($\cal PT$) symmetry breaking \cite{Bender1,Bender2,Bender3,El-Ganainy_OL06,Moiseyev,Kottos,Musslimani_prl08,Makris_prl08,Longhi,CPALaser,conservation,Robin,RC,Microwave,Regensburger,Kottos2,Peng,Feng,Hodaei}: it was found recently that the degeneracy of the underlying Hermitian spectrum, before any $\cal T$-breaking perturbations are introduced, determines whether thresholdless $\cal PT$ symmetry breaking is possible \cite{PRX14}.
+This degeneracy has another important implication on Parity-Time ($\cal PT$) symmetry breaking \cite{Bender1,Bender2,Bender3,El-Ganainy_OL06,Moiseyev,Kottos,Musslimani_prl08,Makris_prl08,Longhi,CPALaser,conservation,Robin,RC,Microwave,Regensburger,Kottos2,Peng,Feng,Hodaei}: it was found recently that the degeneracy of the underlying Hermitian spectrum, before any $\cal T$-breaking perturbations are introduced, determines whether thresholdless $\cal PT$ symmetry breaking is possible \cite{PRX14}. \cc{Therefore, it is interesting to probe the interplay of the large degeneracy in a flat band system and $\cal PT$ symmetry breaking.
+In particular, we would like to know whether the degeneracy is completely lifted due to a $\cal PT$-symmetric perturbation, and whether $\cal PT$ symmetry breaking depends on the evenness (oddness) of the degeneracy and its magnitude that grows with the system size.
+In addition, because a flat band makes the underlying Hermitian system more susceptible to disorder, it is equally important to understand the role of disorder on $\cal PT$ symmetry breaking in a flat band system.}